NeuroTechX/ntx_slack_archive/devices.md

  >maybe I'm wrong but I would assume switching all the channels and ref electrodes from 'N' pins to 'P' pins would only change the sign of the readings

+4/28/2017 10:44 AM

+ **nicomaque.jette** :

+ >also how many OpenBCI we have with NeuroForce and is there 1 that is 'unused' that we could do without for maybe a month?